google/JacquardSDKiOS/docs/Tutorial.md

 ## 7. Displaying already connected tags

 When the tag is paired and connected to iOS, it will no longer advertise.
-Instead, the list of tags already known and connected to iOS can be retrieved.
-The view controller needs to be updated to display those for connection also.
+This means we need to use a different mechanism to obtain a connection object for an already-connected tag.
+The view controller will be updated to display those already-connected tags as well as advertising tags.

-Add an instance variable to the view controller to keep a consistent view of pre-connected tags, and also add a new `Section` for the table view:
+Add an instance variable to the view controller to keep a consistent view of pre-connected tags, and also add a new entry to the `Section` enum for the table view:

 ```swift
 class ViewController: UIViewController {